 If you migrate your domain, your whole website is 301 redirected to the new domain.
 It’s likely that you changed the URL structure, design, or content when migrating domains.
 This means there are a variety of ways something could have gone wrong during the migration.
 Remember: if it’s a new URL structure affecting specific sections of your website, then the pages involved will just be a portion of your website.
 Below are some examples of what could be an issue if you are suffering from traffic loss after migrating your domain or changing URLs:

 Redirects: You should confirm that all redirects are 301 (permanent redirects) and won’t lead to a redirect loop or chain.
 Make sure the target page is indexable, correctly canonicalized, and relevant.
-Find and fix all 404 (not found) pages, though you should still have a custom 404 page design for UX and SEO.
+Find and fix all 500 (server error) and 404 (not found) pages, though you should still have a custom 404 page design for UX and SEO.